euler-xyz/euler-vault-kit/docs/whitepaper.md

 These methods are invoked by the EVC at [appropriate times](https://evc.wtf/docs/whitepaper#account-status-checks).
 Often this will be after all operations in a batch have been performed, because the EVC allows users to defer these checks as a type of flash liquidity.
 If a vault would like to indicate that a status check has failed, it reverts, aborting the transaction and all performed operations.

+`checkAccountStatus` is a `view` method (invoked with `STATICCALL`) in order to prevent malicious users from executing code on a regular `transfer` operation of vault shares, potentially protecting 3rd party contracts that don't properly implement reentrancy locks.
+On the other hand, `checkVaultStatus` is never invoked in this context so it can be invoked with regular `CALL`.
+The EVK takes advantage of this in order to record an initial snapshot of the vault's state.

 ### LTV

 In order for borrowing to occur, the governor of the liability vault must decide on a set of collateral assets and their maximum allowed Loan To Value ratios (from here on just called LTVs).
 LTVs should be chosen carefully.
 In addition to the risk inherent in the underlying asset, the vault that contains the asset should also be considered.
 If the collateral itself can be loaned out against risky collateral or uses unsafe pricing oracles, lower LTVs may be appropriate.